Advertisement

 114

 Most traditional cornbread recipes are loaded with sugar, butter, and salt.
-This healthy recipe keeps the flavor but lightens up the nutrition.
-The balance of whole grain cornmeal, light buttermilk, and heart-healthy oil creates a moist, tender crumb — with no gluten, no refined flour, no added sugar, and no saturated fat.
-You can make this gluten-free, low-sodium cornbread in under an hour, and it works as a side dish, snack, or make-ahead option for the week.
+This healthy cornbread recipe keeps the traditional flavor with lighter, lower calorie ingredients.
+The balance of whole grain cornmeal, light buttermilk, and heart-healthy oil creates a moist, tender crumb, with no gluten, no refined flour, no added sugar, and no saturated fat.
+You've found a healthy recipe for cornbread that is naturally low in sodium with no sugar, making it a great bread recipe for a diabetic-friendly diet.
+You can make this diabetic cornbread in under an hour, and it serves well as a heart healthy side dish, a healthy snack, or part of a healthy dinner meal prep plan for the week.

 Key Health Highlights

-Why This Cornbread Supports Heart, Blood Sugar, and Gluten-Free Diets
+Why This Cornbread Supports Heart, Blood Sugar, and Low Sodium Diets

 • Diabetic-friendly, no added sugar – Uses 100% cornmeal and just a touch of honey for gentle sweetness.

-• Low sodium and cholesterol – No added salt, butter, cheese, or high-fat dairy.
+• Low sodium and low cholesterol – No added salt, butter, cheese, or high-fat dairy.
+With no saturated fat, this is a low cholesterol corn bread recipe.

 Healthy Cooking Tips to Make a Lighter Cornbread